-Policies on rules for portable electrical appliances, smoking and open flames in oncampus residence halls
+Policies on rules for portable electrical appliances, smoking and open flames in on-campus residence halls

-There are a limited number of appliances permitted in the residence halls, and it does vary by location.
-Certain cooking appliances are prohibited in traditional dormitory style rooms but may be permitted in the apartment style facility.
+There are a limited number of appliances permitted in the residence halls, and what is permitted varies by location.
+Certain cooking appliances are prohibited in traditional dormitory style rooms but may be permitted in apartment-style facilities in kitchen areas only.
 All appliances must bear the UL certified label.
 For a detailed list of approved appliances please refer to the Residential Services website.
 Smoking or the use of candles, incense or other open flames in residence halls is strictly forbidden.